Standards of Academic Progress

 All grades of A, B, C, D, F, P, W, I, and R are included in the calculation of credit hours attempted.
 Credit hours successfully completed toward the 67 percent are college and remedial courses completed with a grade of A, B, C, D, or P.

 All attempted credit hours at Triton College will be counted toward the cumulative completion rate standards and the maximum time frame standards.
-These include:
+This includes College Success Courses, Repeated Courses, Withdrawn Courses, and Non-Completed Courses.

 All students must earn a 1.0 GPA at the end of their first semester of attendance and must maintain a cumulative GPA of 2.0 or above after two semesters of attendance, regardless of receipt of financial aid.